Person Focused Primary Care

 ' Relationships are crucial, affecting both our mental experience and sense of self.
 Our modern culture has a 'lethal lie' at its heart - that the self is separate and relationships play no part in it.
 Relationships are not the icing on the cake- they are the cake.'
 Professor Dan Siegel, Mindsight Institute, A Truly Connected Life

-'It is the quality of relationships, together with the building of life skills across communities with kindness and compassion that make a difference' Dr Julian Abel, Consultant in Palliative Care
+'It is the quality of relationships, together with the building of life skills across communities with kindness and compassion that make a difference' Dr Julian Abel, Compassionate Communities UK and The Frome Model

 ‘Inclusion is the condition where humans flourish best’ Ruby Wax, How to be Human

 'Relationships are key' Professor Eileen Munro, London School of Economics

 One aspect of Person Focused Care we often miss as health professionals is using a time line to map health and care experiences from conception.
 This method can make it easier to see patterns such as the link between environment, genetic expression, breakdown in relationships in childhood and both physical and mental health outcomes as an adult.
 For those of you who are GPs have a think about any patients on your list with a diagnosis of Personality Disorder - try looking back through their records holding Adverse Childhood Experiences in mind.
 Time lines can help us see patients as people relating with their family, community and wider society.